top of page

 3.30pm & 7.30pm

-Our Museum Book Group read this month is One Came Back by Rose McDonagh.
+Our Museum Book Group read this month is Paper Cup by Karen Campbell.

-You can join our friendly group for tea, coffee, cake and lively discussion in person at the Museum or online at 7.30pm via Zoom.
+You can join our friendly group for tea, coffee, cake and lively discussion in person at the Museum at 3.30pm or online at 7.30pm via Zoom.

-If you would like to take part please get in touch, either call or email office@gairlchmuseum.org.
+If you would like to take part please get in touch, either call the Museum on 01445 712 287 or email office@gairlchmuseum.org.

 20241209_204924.jpg